 What isFrequency Capping in Advertising?

 Frequency capping deals with the ad impressions.
 It limits the number of times one particular ad is shown to a user.
-Showing the same ad multiples times to one user will decrease the CTR value, as well as creates a bad impact on the page to that user.
+Showing the same ad multiples times to one user will decrease the CTR value, as well as create a bad impact on the page to that user.

 The same ad showing multiple times to a user is like intrusive advertising and decreases the campaign value.
 If other ads are also displayed in that time frame, then it can attract clicks and publishers can earn revenues from that visit.
 So, in this way, correct frequency capping can boost the revenue income for publishers.